-When Zac caught me on Lost Souls, his tone of voice had such a calming effect on me when I was up there.
-Even when the moves were hard and I felt myself slipping, he talked me through it the whole way.
-Everybody needs the kind of belayer who can encourage you, but also one who believes in you and makes you believe that they believe in you.
+When it was my turn, I tied in and Zac held the end of the rope.
+His tone of voice had an immediate calming effect on me.
+Even when the moves were hard and I felt myself slipping into panic mode, he talked me through it the whole way, giving me enough confidence to eventually make it to the chains.
 It’s a good day when you have a solid, competent belayer.
 You’re one of the lucky ones if you have a belayer like Kristen or Zac holding the other end of the rope.

-I couldn’t have picked a worse day to try it.
+Well, I couldn’t have picked a worse day.
 The entire lower section was sopping wet.
-Pulling through the first roof is not supposed to be any harder than 5.10, but it was grunt work and the slick rock made it feel much more insecure.
-I delicately walked my feet to pull through the roof, and I rested at the pod for a good long while.
+Pulling through the first roof is not supposed to be any harder than 5.10, but it was grunt work and the slick rock made it feel insecure.
+I delicately walked my feet to pull through the roof, and I rested in the pod for a while.

-There was a lot of what I like to call “waffling”.
-I leaned over, scoped out my next move, put a piece of gear in, and walked back down to the pod.
-I eventually accepted defeat, having absolutely no clue what I was doing.
-I could shove my legs in, but my feet ached so much from inverting.
-I tried to use an inside crimp to help upright myself, but I was unsuccessful.
+I leaned over, scoped out my next move, and put in a piece of gear.
+I could shove my legs inside of it, but my feet ached so much from the pressure.
+I tried over and over again to use an inside crimp to help upright myself but was unsuccessful.
 Also, what the fuck is a chicken wing?